opencog/opencog/README.md

 as a (scientific, technical) laboratory for researching, exploring and learning how to integrate AI algorithms and systems into humanoid robotic systems.
-Most of the activity within this particular repo has focused on integrating natural langauge chat, common-sense reasoning, assorted types of learning, and motor control of humanoid robots.
+Most of the activity within this particular repo has focused on integrating natural language chat, common-sense reasoning, assorted types of learning, and motor control of humanoid robots.

 A stated goal of the [OpenCog project](https://opencog.org) is to develop artificial general intelligence (AGI) systems.
 This is all and well;
-however, what can be found here is very far from that.
+however, what can be found here, in this particular repo, is very far from that.
 The code here really is ... a laboratory for integrating various types of AI systems.
-As such, it is a compilation of several decades of work by a large and varying collection of students, professors and software engineers.
+As such, it is a compilation of several decades of work by a large and varying collection of students, researchers, professors and software engineers.
 As a laboratory, it is filled with all sorts of devices in varying states of working order, from well-polished to mostly-broken.

 Overview